hanis-z/Snow-water-equivalent/README.md

 **2. Exploration of feature engineering**
   - Use historical mean for SWE? capture trends
   - Data from snow day ? capture season
+  - geospatial data

-**3. Incorporate data from satellite imageries**
+**3. Incorporate data from satellite imageries & remote sensing data**
+  - Include Satellite imageries
+  - Climate data
+  - DEM
+  - MODIS Terra/Aqua Data
+mean and variance of pixel values over an entire grid cell.
+Eliminate Modis data for a grid cell on days with high cloud cover (data becomes sparse) 5-day Rolling average of the mean pixel values
+15-day Rolling average of the mean pixel values
+DEM
+Mean and variance of pixel values over an entire grid cell.
+HRRR Climate Data

-**3. Use near Real-time data to predict SWE**
+**4. Use near Real-time data to predict SWE**
-  - Make a d dashboard of predictions and forecast?
+  - Make a dashboard of predictions and forecast?
+Note that this means you may use approved data from both training and test periods from Stage 1 as training data for Stage 2 submissions.
+You will then use your model to make weekly predictions for 2022 for the grid cells identified in submission_format.csv.

 ## Repository Structure
   ```
 ├── data
+├── figures
-├── images
+├── models
 ├── src
 │       ├── catboost_info
 │       ├── Data-Preprocessing.ipynb
+│       ├── EDA.ipynb
 │       ├── MODIS-DEM_Preprocessing_colab.ipynb
 │       ├── MODIS-Preprocessing.ipynb
-│       ├── Modeling.ipynb
-│       └── EDA.ipynb
+│       └── Modeling.ipynb
 │
 ├── .gitignore
+├── geo_env.yml
 ├── LICENSE
 ├── README.md
 └── modis.yml